-Over a decade of searching for an answer to her chronic pain struggles have meant a lot of first impressions, and LaSheila learned early on that coping with people’s assumptions about race, gender, ability—and even her Southern accent—was going to be a part of her medical journey.
+In her decade of searching for an answer to her chronic pain, LaSheila learned early on that coping with people’s assumptions about race, gender, ability—and even her Southern accent—was going to be a part of her medical journey.

 “It helps me to help other people and that’s what I find rewarding,” she says.
 “If you were talking to one of my family members, they’d say, ‘Sheila can be socially awkward.
 But when it comes to getting stuff done, she’s right on.’
 I really want to help be a support for people.”

 One facet of her company that she’s really passionate about is the Multicultural Small Business Institute, which promotes entrepreneurship and cross-cultural relationships by offering small business courses to traditionally underrepresented populations.
 This year she’s become involved as a producer and moderator of a long-running TV show on her local station (KCRG) called “Ethical Perspectives on the News.”

 “These programs let me humanize people,” LaSheila says.
 “I want to make sure that everyone knows that there’s another human right here.
 Not to look at them as a disabled person, or a black person, and to understand that we are someone’s mother, daughter, neighbor.
 How would you feel if your loved ones were treated the way that you’re treating me?”